rapidsai/raft/docs/source/raft_ann_benchmarks.md

   --y-scale {linear,log,symlog,logit}
                         Scale to use when drawing the Y-axis (default: linear) --mode {throughput,latency}
-                        metric whose Pareto frontier is used on the y-axis (default: throughput) --raw                 Show raw results (not just Pareto frontier) of metric arg (default: False)
+                        search mode whose Pareto frontier is used on the y-axis (default: throughput) --time-unit {s,ms,us}
+                        time unit to plot when mode is latency (default: ms) --raw                 Show raw results (not just Pareto frontier) of mode arg (default: False)
 ```
 `mode`: plots pareto frontier of `throughput` or `latency` results exported in the previous step